Is a Fragmented View of Users Increasing Your Risk of Breach?

 Clearly this isn’t scalable, nor is it rewarding for your analysts to be working through this process manually.
 It makes the process highly inefficient and prohibits the team from responding to incidents rapidly, in addition to potentially negatively impacting audits and compliance.
 So, the business case for gaining holistic visibility across platforms in an automated manner is an easy one to make as long as it’s not a science project to get there.

 What do we mean by holistic visibility?
-It’s having the ability to see who is accessing what, when, where, and how – both on premise and in the cloud.
+It’s having the ability to see who is accessing what, when, where, and how – both on-premise and in the cloud.
 Along with that, it’s having better visibility and control into privileged users and services accounts across all of these platforms.
-When you have this visibility it makes it much easier to make an infrastructure more resilient to security breaches, helps improve efficiency and job satisfaction of the team and allows for adopting new initiatives securely and quickly.
+When you have this visibility it makes it much easier to make infrastructure more resilient to security breaches, helps improve efficiency and job satisfaction of the team, and allows for adopting new initiatives securely and quickly.